flaf/miscellaneous/puppet4/production/modules/mcollective/README.md

 rabbitMQ account.
 Its default value is `sha1($::fqdn)`.

 The `mcollective_pwd` is the password of the `mcollective` rabbitMQ account.
-For the default values of this parameter, there is a lookup in hiera or in the `environment.conf`.
+For the default value of this parameter, there is a lookup in hiera or in the `environment.conf`.
 **You must provide this entry**: